The Anschutz Medical Campus

 Neighbors.
 And, by then, many other health care, scientific and medical enterprises had been attracted to the area.
 They include Children’s Hospital Colorado, University Physicians Inc., and the Fitzsimons Life Sciences District, which will be home to a stunning collection of bioscience research organizations.

-In addition, the Veterans Administration Medical Center will soon build in the area.
+In addition, the Veterans Administration Medical Center is now being built in the area.
 All are neighbors of, although not technically on, the Anschutz Medical Campus.
 View links to neighbors of the Anschutz Medical Campus.